athornton/rpgexperiments/Fallout/Fallout-rules.md

 Light Armor, and rolled a `4` on his damage die,  that `5`-point hit would do no damage, because both the `4` and the `+1` would be discarded.

+### Morale

+Most enemies encountered will have a morale score.
+This is typically rolled when a creature first takes damage and again when it has taken half its hit points worth of damage.
+For creatures in groups, if the leader is defeated or flees, the remaining creatures should make a morale check.
+This may be modified based on circumstances; for instance, a Raider high on Psycho will not need to check morale.

+A morale check is `2d6` against the morale score.
+If the roll is higher than the morale score, the enemy will attempt to flee.
+Typical enemy morale scores are:

+    Enemy              Morale
+    Radstag	       3
+    Mole Rat           5
+    Raider             6
+    Feral Ghoul        8
+    Super Mutant       9
+    Deathclaw          12
+    Robot              12

+Leaders tend to have better morale than typical enemies of their type.

 ### Weaponry